Colony Theater

 Mischievous Chuckles

-This spirit is also a practical jokester who has won the hearts of staff and theatre crew.
+This spirit is also a practical jokester who has won the hearts of theatre staff and crew.

-It likes to walk with deliberate footsteps on the second floor and the lobby, sometimes right behind an unsuspecting living person which is a very startling experience.
+They like to walk with deliberate footsteps on the second floor and the lobby, sometimes right behind an unsuspecting living person which is a very startling experience.

-It likes to get on the elevator with theatre patrons, getting its chuckles by making loud footsteps inside the elevator.
+They also like to get on the elevator with theatre patrons, getting its chuckles by making loud footsteps inside the elevator.

-Spirit of Small Dog
+The Spirit of a Small Dog

 This spectral puppy child is described by witnesses who have seen it as being a small white poodle.